MoltonMontro/TestDocs/docs/source/assets/ItemAsset/GunAsset.rst

 ### Magazine Attachments

 **Allow_Magazine_Change** *bool*: If false, the magazine in the weapon cannot be unloaded (unplaced), replaced, or reloaded.
-This is similar to the "Hook_" properties available for determining valid hook attachment slots.
+This is similar to the "Hook" properties available for determining valid hook attachment slots.
 Defaults to true.

 **Ammo_Max** *byte*: Maximum for the random amount of ammo to generate in the magazine attachment that is attached by default.
 Defaults to 0.